ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 See below for more Examples of how to use MFPLogger.

-### MFPAnalytics
+### BMSAnalytics

-MFPAnalytics is used for sending operational analytics information to the Mobile Client Access Service.
+BMSAnalytics is used for sending operational analytics information to the Mobile Client Access Service.

-MFPAnalytics methods:
+BMSAnalytics methods:

 | Javascript Function | Description |
 |:---|:---|